-- Top Notes: The sharp, first flavor or aroma that comes from citrus, herbs, spices, and many condiments.
-They have instant impact and dissipate quickly. - Middle Notes: The second wave of flavor and aroma.
+Top Notes-the sharp, first flavor or aroma that come from citrus, herbs, spices and many condiments.
+They have instant impact and dissipate quickly.

+Middle Notes- the second wave of flavor and aroma.
 More subtle and linger longer than top notes.
-Usually come from dairy products, poultry, some vegetables, fish, and some meats. - Low Notes: The most dominate, lingering flavors.
-These flavors consist of the basic tastes (especially sweatiness, sourness, saltiness, and umami) and come from foods such as anchovies, beans, chocolates, and garlic.
-They can be created by smoking or caramelizing the sugars in the food during grilling, broiling and other dry-heat cooking methods. - Aftertaste: The final flavor that remains in the mouth after swallowing, the lingering bitterness of coffee or chocolate or the pungency of black pepper or strong mustard. - Roundness: The unity of various flavors achieved through the judicious use of butter, cream, coconut milk, reduced stocks, salt, and sugar.
-These ingredients cause the other flavorings to linger without necessarily adding their own dominant taste or flavor. - Depth of flavor: Whether the dish has a broad range of flavor notes, flavor profiles often refers to the seasoning widely used to season many dishes in each cuisine.
+Usually come from dairy products, poultry, some vegetables, fish and some meats.

+Low Notes-the most dominate, lingering flavors.
+These flavors consist of the basic tastes (especially sweatiness, sourness, saltiness and umami) and come from foods such as anchovies, beans, chocolates, and garlic.
+They can be created by smoking or caramelizing the sugars in the food during grilling, broiling and other dry-heat cooking methods.

+Aftertaste - the final flavor that remains in the mouth after swallowing, the lingering bitterness of coffee or chocolate or the pungency of black pepper or strong mustard.

+Roundness- the unity of various flavors achieved through the judicious use of butter, cream, coconut milk, reduced stocks, salt, sugar and these ingredients cause the other flavorings to linger without necessarily adding their own dominant taste or flavor.

+Depth of flavor- whether the dish has a broad range of flavor notes, flavor profiles often refers to the seasoning widely used to season many dishes in each cuisine.
 The overall flavor profile can range from simple to complex, depending on how many individual flavors, aromas, and textures.

 Choosing the appropriate ingredients to use in a dish is a way to develop flavor.
 The goal is to select, prepare, and present foods that appeal to all senses.
-Food should be as fresh as possible, best, and appropriate quality, fully flavored, attractive in shape and size, and have the best possible texture.
+Food should be fresh as possible, best and appropriate quality, fully flavored, attractive in shape and size, and have the best possible texture.
 Think about the essence of the moment (the season, weather, the weight of a meal desired) and the essence of the ingredient (seasonal, functions of its age, like a banana increases sweetness as it changes color and functions, and the volume or strength of the flavor of the ingredient).

-Plate Design and Presentation
+Plating and Presentation